kburchfiel/godot_demo_3d_gdnative_cpp_project/Readme.md

 Although it would have been faster to create this game using GDScript, I found this to be a fun way to practice using C++.

+(You can find a blog post I wrote on this program [here](https://kburchfiel3.wordpress.com/2023/07/25/using-c-to-create-a-simple-3d-game-in-godot/).

 # Resources: